Pixelrobin/would-they-rather/README.md

 * Socket.io for realtime data
 * React for running the front end
 * Parcel for bundling and building the frontend
-* Twilio SMS for handling the voting process itself
+* Twilio SMS for handling the voting process itself (just using a webhook callback)

 ## How the game works